 Autism spectrum disorder (ASD) is an umbrella term used to identify a variety of neurodevelopmental disorders.
-These disorders are grouped together because of how they similarly interfere with a person’s ability to communicate, socialize, behave, and develop.
+These disorders are grouped together because they have similar effects on a person’s ability to:

-Keep reading to learn about nonverbal autism and options for improving communication.
+Keep reading to learn about nonspeaking autism and options for improving communication.

-Autistic people may have difficulty talking to or carrying on a conversation with another person, but those who are nonverbal don’t speak at all.
+Autistic people may have difficulty talking to or carrying on a conversation with another person, but those who are nonspeaking do not speak at all.

 There are several reasons for this.
-It may be because they have apraxia of speech.
-This is a disorder that can interfere with a person’s ability to say what they want correctly.
+It may be because they have apraxia of speech, a disorder that affects certain brain pathways.
+It can interfere with a person’s ability to say what they want correctly.

-It may also be because they haven’t developed the verbal language skills to speak.
-Some children may also lose verbal skills as symptoms of the disorder worsen and become more obvious.
+It may also be because they have not developed verbal communication skills.
+Some children may lose verbal skills as symptoms of the condition worsen and become more noticeable.

-Some autistic kids may also have echolalia.
-This causes them to repeat words or phrases over and over.
+Some autistic kids may also have echolalia, which causes them to repeat words or phrases over and over.
 It can make communication difficult.

-Other symptoms can be divided into 3 main categories:
+Other symptoms that are unrelated to communication can be divided into 3 main categories:

 - Social.
 Autistic individuals often have difficulties with social interaction.
 They may be shy and withdrawn.
 They may avoid eye contact and not respond when their name is called.
-Some people may not respect personal space.
-Others may resist all physical contact entirely.
-These symptoms may leave them feeling isolated which can ultimately lead to anxiety and depression.
+Some autistic people may not be mindful of others’ personal space, while some may resist all physical contact entirely.
+These symptoms may leave them feeling isolated, which can ultimately lead to anxiety and depression.

-- Behaviors.
+- Behavioral.
 Routine may be important to an autistic person.
 Any interruption in their daily schedule can make them upset, even aggravated.
 Likewise, some develop obsessive interests and spend hours fixated on a particular project, book, topic, or activity.
-It’s also not uncommon, however, for autistic people to have short attention spans and flit from one activity to another.
+It’s also not uncommon, however, for autistic people to have short attention spans and move from one activity to another.
 Each person’s behavioral symptoms differ.

-- Development.
+- Developmental.
 Autistic individuals develop at different rates.
-Some children may develop at a typical pace for several years, then face a setback around age 2 or 3.
-Others may experience delayed development from an early age that continues into childhood and adolescence.
+Some children may develop at a typical pace for several years, then face a setback around 2 or 3 years old.
+Others may experience delayed development at an early age that continues into childhood and adolescence.

-Symptoms often improve with age.
+Symptoms of autism often improve with age.
 As children grow older, symptoms may become less severe and disruptive.
 Your child may also become verbal with intervention and therapy.

-We don’t yet know what causes autism.
-However, researchers do have a better understanding of some factors that may play a role.
+Researchers do not yet know what causes autism.
+However, they do have a better understanding of some factors that may play a role.

 - Parental age.
-Children born to older parents may have a higher chance for developing autism.
+Children born to older parents may have a higher chance of developing autism.

 - Prenatal exposure.
 Environmental toxins and exposure to heavy metals during pregnancy may play a role.

 - Family history.
-Children who have an immediate family member with autism are more likely to develop it.
+Children who have an autistic immediate family member are more likely to develop autism.

 - Genetic mutations and disorders.
-Fragile X syndrome and tuberous sclerosis are two causes being investigated for their connection to autism.
+Fragile X syndrome and tuberous sclerosis are both associated with higher rates of autism.

 - Premature birth.
-Children with a low birth weight may be more likely to develop the disorder.
+Children with a low birth weight may be more likely to develop the condition.

 - Chemical and metabolic imbalances.
-A disruption in hormones or chemicals may impede brain development which could lead to the changes in brain regions that are associated with autism.
+A disruption in hormones or chemicals may impede brain development, which could lead to changes in brain regions that are associated with autism.

-Diagnosing nonverbal autism is a multi-phase process.
-A child’s pediatrician may be the first healthcare provider to consider ASD.
-Parents, seeing unexpected symptoms such as a lack of speaking, may bring their concerns to the doctor.
+A pediatrician may be the first healthcare professional to screen a child for ASD.
+Parents, seeing unexpected symptoms such as a lack of speaking, may bring their concerns to their child’s doctor.

 Some pediatricians may refer children to a developmental-behavioral pediatrician.
-These doctors specialize in treating disorders like autism.
+These doctors specialize in treating conditions such as autism.

 Finally, autism-specific tests may be used to confirm a diagnosis.
-Several tests, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Childhood Autism Rating Scale, Third Edition (GARS-3), can be used with nonverbal children.
+Several tests, including the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2) and the Gilliam Autism Rating Scale, Third Edition (GARS-3), can be used with nonspeaking children.

-These tests help healthcare providers determine if a child meets the criteria for autism.
+These tests help healthcare professionals determine if a child meets the criteria for autism.

 Early signs of autism include:

 - not responding to their name by 12 months old

-- not babbling or laughing along with parents by 1 year
+- not babbling or laughing along with their parents by 12 months old

 - avoiding eye contact or preferring to be alone